drw026/frontend-mentor-job-listing/README.md

 ### What I learned

-- Create Web application with VueJS (both Option API and Composition API)
+- Create a Web application with VueJS both Option API and Composition API.
+(Check option-api branch to view the app created with the Option API)
 - Utilize Tailwind CSS for styling
 - Use Firebase for persist data